akashdeep000/mycreativehub/subscription_system_guide.md

 ---
 **How it handles the "End of Period":**
 When a user cancels in the dashboard, we tell Systeme.io to "cancel at the end of the period."
 The user stays on your whitelist.
 Once the period actually ends, Systeme.io sends a signal (webhook) to our platform, and we then remove them from the whitelist automatically.
+The system also intelligently calculates billing dates by considering trial periods and recurring intervals.
 No manual work required.